braintumorsegmentation/instructions/README.md

 Author: Christoph Berger, TU Munich

-**This is a version of the informational text that can be found here: https://www.med.upenn.edu/sbia/brats2017/algorithms.html**
+**This is an extended version of the informational text that can be found here: https://www.med.upenn.edu/sbia/brats2017/algorithms.html**

 ## Introduction